NVIDIA-AI-IOT/jetbot_mini/assets/chassis/v9/Jetbot_Mini_Chassis_v9_Description.md

 <img src=/assets/images/chassis/Jetbot_Mini_v9_Vertical_Chassis.PNG height="350px"/>
 </p>

 This was the chassis used to test the A00 Baseboard on the LEGO roads, as it was overall the smallest chassis and did not have the turning issue of v8.

-The following are some specifications:
+## Specifications

 | Field | Value | Unit |
 | :--- | :--- | :--- |